 Our data are compatible with this distinction between successor function and infinity knowledge.
-Children may learn item-based successor relations early on, and may even believe that all numbers have a successor despite believing that only a finite number of numbers exist – i.e., that the function is bounded to a finite list.
+Children may learn item-based successor relations early on, and may even believe that all numbers have a successor, despite believing that only a finite number of numbers exist – i.e., they think the +1 function is bounded to a finite count list.
+About a quarter of our sample held such beliefs.
 Alternatively, children may have beliefs about numbers that support certain logical inferences, but not be aware of the entailments of these beliefs – e.g., that a fully recursive function necessitates that numbers never end.
-As evidence for this, Harnett and Gelman (1998, see also Hartnett, 1991) note that children’s beliefs about whether or not numbers are infinite can change over the course of a single testing session, simply by asking them what the highest number is, and whether it’s possible to add 1 to it repeatedly.
+As evidence for this, Harnett and Gelman (1998; see also Hartnett, 1991) note that children’s beliefs about whether or not numbers are infinite can change over the course of a single testing session, simply by asking them what the highest number is, and whether it’s possible to add 1 to it repeatedly.
 For instance, some children in their study were able to recognize the inconsistency between their belief that there was a largest number and their belief that it is always possible to add one, and by the end of the testing session, had given up on either of these beliefs.

-Our finding that children may acquire a productive counting rule by the time they have memorized a count list as short as 29 (see Figs. 1 and 2) presents a challenge to current computational models of number word learning.
+Our finding that children may acquire a productive counting rule by the time they have memorized a count list as short as 29 (see Figs. 2 and 3) presents a challenge to current computational models of number word learning.
 For example, Yang (2016) developed a “Tolerance Principle” which states that children invoke rules for explaining regularities in linguistic input when the number of exceptions or irregularities are below some threshold.
 According to his model, if there are N different linguistic tokens in the input, then a regular rule will be preferred only if the number of exceptions is below N/ln(N).
 In English, the early number words from 1-20 are exceptions to the decade rule, so the Tolerance Principle predicts that children would have to acquire a count list of at least length 72 before inducing a regular rule.
 Similar estimates in the 60-70 range were obtained by Rule, Dechter and Tenenbaum (2015) using a Bayesian architecture for inferring word to quantity mappings.
-However, our data suggests that children can acquire a productive counting rule with much less data: the median Initial Highest Count of Productive Counters was only 49 (ignoring those who reached 99 on their own).
+However, our data suggest that some children can acquire a productive counting rule with much less data: the median Initial Highest Count of Productive Counters was only 49 (ignoring those who reached 99 on their own).
 Future work should reconcile these empirical findings within computational models of number word learning.